 Except image has always been important in music.
 Rock legends like The Beatles and Elvis Presley were very well packaged.
 Bands from decades ago like The Osmonds and The Monkees were as much video characters as musicians.
 The music industry has always been about making money and finding the next big star.
 Some people like to blame MTV and the rise of the music video.
 But rock survived well into the late nineties, more than a decade after MTV's arrival.

 These are reasons I think rock music may be in trouble.

 Demographic Problems for Rock Music

 In 2006, the website smartgirl.com surveyed girls around the world on their music taste.
-While the survey didn't provide percentages, rock only appeared in the other category and that was just a tiny slice of the overall pie chart.
-Now, it's possible that some rock fans chose alternative (which covers several genres) but this was still less than half the size of the pop category.
+While the survey didn't provide percentages, rock only appeared in the other category, and that was just a tiny slice of the overall pie chart.
+Now, it's possible that some rock fans chose alternative (which covers several genres), but this was still less than half the size of the pop category.

 In one 2002 survey, 52% of whites versus 29% of nonwhites said they like rock music.
-Half of all American children under the age of 5 are a minority.
+Half of all American children under the age of five are a minority.
 Rap and hip hop have given urban and minority youth the kind of irreverent outlet that rock gave to white youths in the past.
 The potential buyers for rock music are in decline.